universcom/universcom/README.md

 Hi to All👋

-I am a Senior Cloud Engineer with deep knowledge in OpenStack, Ceph storage, Kubernetes, and Linux OS with more than 7 years of experience in cloud computing IaaS and PaaS.
+I am a Senior Cloud Engineer with deep knowledge in AWS, OpenStack, Ceph storage, Kubernetes, and Linux OS with more than 7 years of experience in cloud computing IaaS and PaaS.
 Working as Head of Cloud team including 10 people and Senior Cloud Engineer to Cloudify and maintain some data centers.
 Implementing scalable, upgradeable, and hyper-converged Infrastructure with full HA in any layer (Controlling/Computing/Networking/Storage) on more than 6 data centers.
 To additional work as SRE and DevOps Engineer

 - 🔭 I’m currently working on Cloud infrastructures including AWS, Kubernetes, and OpenStack
 - 🌱 I’m currently learning AWS, Kubernetes, BGP, EVPN, OpenStack and Ceph